Omikhleia/room.js-bot/README.md

 ### Dialogs

-Dialogs are described in RiverScript language.
+Dialogs are described in RiveScript language.

 * The main dialogs are defined using a set of *.rive* files in the *brain/* folder.
 * You may additionnaly place a subfolder *brain/* under the bot's data folder (besides the JSON save files), to load additional rules specific to that peculiar bot.
 This may be used, for instance, to implement quest-specific dialogs, that only one bot would know.